Construction of sequences with high nonlinear complexity from a generalization of the Hermitian function field: Introduction

 \section{Introduction}

 In recent years the study of sequences over finite fields has increased due to its applications in cryptography and pseudorandom number generation, see e.g. \cite{GOR, YXY, MW} and \cite{NX}.
 In cryptography, to assess the suitability of a pseudorandom sequence, the complexity-theoretic and statistical requirements must be tested.
 In practice, both categories of tests - complexity-theoretic and statistical - should be carried out since these two categories are in a sense independent.
-For details on the testing of pseudorandom sequences in a cryptographic context we refer the reader to \cite{Rueppel}.
-In this paper we are concerned about the complexity-theoretic analysis of pseudorandom sequences.
+For details on the testing of pseudorandom sequences in a cryptographic context, we refer the reader to \cite{Rueppel}.
+In this paper, we are concerned about the complexity-theoretic analysis of pseudorandom sequences.

 One of the requirements of such sequences is that it should be very hard to replicate the entire sequence from the knowledge of a part of it, that is, its complexity should be large.
-Many different complexity measures are available in the literature, the most usual being the {\it linear complexity}: the linear complexity $L(\bf{t_n})$ of a sequence $\mathbf{t}_n=(t_1, \ldots , t_n)$ over $\fq$ is the length $m $ of a shortest linear recurrence relation over $\fq$.
-We refer to the recent handbook \cite{MW} for a concise survey on linear complexity of sequences and multisequences.
+Many different complexity measures are available in the literature, the most usual being the {\it linear complexity}.